Testimony Before Joint Committee on the Public Schools Underscores Need for Online and Blended LearningPosted by Dr. Rich Bozza on 12/20/2012

 Chief Education Officers will be working closely with the state to remove barriers to learning in these schools.
 But that’s not the greatest challenge that we face.
 It’s minimizing the effects of circumstances outside of school – from poverty to gang violence – that can hinder educational progress.
 There is a lot that can be done to ‘clean up’ these areas and minimize these negative effects.
 We’re calling on the communities to step up to the plate and make this program a home run.

-Teaching Profession Could Lose Best EducatorsPosted by Dr. Rich Bozza at 3/30/2012
+Teaching Profession Could Lose Best EducatorsPosted by Dr. Rich Bozza on 3/30/2012

 A recent survey1 revealed that teachers have the lowest level of job satisfaction in more than two decades, an unintended consequence of recent budget cuts and other changes in schools.
 Providing teachers with additional support, and elevating the profession to a high-value career, are necessary steps to improve the satisfaction score.